Religious education in primary and secondary education: Ireland

 In Ireland, religion is taught in a subject called Religious Education which is compulsory in many schools for the Junior Certificate, but available as an option for the Leaving Certificate.
 The course educates students about communities of faith, the foundations of the major world religions, the sacred texts, religious practices and festivals for Muslims, Jews, Hindus, Buddhists and Christians.
 Students also learn about religious change in Ireland, meaning in life, religious and non-religious responses to the search for meaning, atheism, agnosticism and other forms of belief.
 Students are also educated about morality in a number of different faiths and their moral codes.

 Israel

-The Israeli school system includes State Schools, Religious State Schools, Recognized Schools and Exempt Schools, whose students are regarded as fulfilling the obligatory education.
+Israeli schools are divided into four different tracks: state-secular (Mamlachti), state-religious (Mamlachti dati), independent religious (חרדי Haredi or חינוך עצמאי Ḥinuch Atzmai), and Arab.

+All Jewish students, regardless of religious affiliation, must pass bible classes to get a Bagrut certificate.
+Muslims, Christians, and the Druze are tested on their religion instead.

+The majority of Israeli children attend state schools.
+The state-secular schools teach bible and Oral Torah.
+The state-secular bible classes also teach Biblical criticism.
+State-religious schools, catering to youngsters from the Orthodox sector (mainly Religious Zionist/Modern Orthodox), offer intensive Jewish studies programs, and emphasize tradition and observance.
+The Chinuch Atzmai schools focus almost entirely on Torah study and offer very little in terms of secular subjects.
+Secular subjects are mostly taught only at young ages.
+On middle and high school level, only religion is taught.

 Japan

-The prevailing view is that religious education would contravene the constitutional separation of state and religion.
+There is no state-mandated RE curriculum in Japan.
 In place of RE, there is a short but nonetheless compulsory subject called "Ethics" (doutoku) in primary school, where the purpose is to teach moral values rather than to teach ethics as an academic subject.
 However, despite the stated secular stance, references to the majority religions of Shinto and Buddhism are sometimes made in class texts.